Sietse2202/epsilon-sample-app-zig/README.md

 # Sample Zig app for Epsilon

 This is a sample [Zig](https://ziglang.org/) app to use on a [NumWorks calculator](https://www.numworks.com).
-Yes, you can now use Rust to write code for a graphing calculator!
+Yes, you can now use Zig to write code for a graphing calculator!

 ```zig
 pub export fn main() void {